 Encounters between humans and spider crickets can occur both indoors and outdoors, especially in areas that mimic the cricket’s natural habitats.
 When a human approaches, the sudden presence can startle the cricket, triggering a jump.
 This reaction is often misinterpreted as an aggressive or targeted action, but in reality, it’s a defense mechanism.

 Spider crickets jump to escape perceived threats, not to attack.
 The misconception that these creatures jump at people to bite or attack contributes to the fear surrounding them.
 However, spider crickets do not possess venom or fangs, and while they might inadvertently land on a person, they are not known to cause harm intentionally.
+In this YouTube video, a woman tries to shoo a spider cricket off her wall with a broom, only to have it jump directly toward her, resulting in a startled reaction that perfectly illustrates their defensive, not aggressive, nature:

 Comparative Analysis of Jumping Behaviors in Insects